 To extract hardrock minerals, miners must comply with federal and local regulations.
 Miners cannot construct any permanent or mobile structures or store equipment without the prior approval of an authorized federal official.

-For development and production activities that do not require earthmoving equipment or explosives, miners must submit a notice or Plan of Operations.
-These actions are processed at the local level, because many states have their own laws and regulations regarding environmental factors such as air and water pollution, use of hazardous materials, or use of suction dredges.
-Additionally, construction activities must comply with county codes and state public health and safety standards.
+Some development and production activities do not require earthmoving equipment or explosives.
+For those activities, miners must submit a notice or Plan of Operations to the local or state government.
+This is because many states and counties have their own laws and regulations regarding environmental factors, public health, and safety standards.

 Miners must pay an annual maintenance fee to BLM for each site.
 Small scale operators may file for a waiver stating that $100 worth of improvement work has been completed annually.